 A: “It’s unfortunate that the United States didn’t make it in [to the World Cup],” said Telemundo Deportes President Ray Warren.
 “But we’re going to serve our fans because it’s the World Cup.
 We have no plans to do anything less because of [the US not qualifying].”

-Meanwhile, it’s understood that FOX Sports has made several cuts as a result of the US Men’s National Team failing to qualify.
-We’re awaiting details on the revised plans by FOX Sports.
+Meanwhile, it’s understood that FOX Sports slashed their World Cup budget as a result of the US Men’s National Team failing to qualify.

 Q: How many homes is Telemundo available in?